kyma-project/kyma/docs/technical-reference/11-details-function-configuration-file-serverless.md

 type: Details
 ---

 When you initialize a Function (with the `init` command), CLI creates the `config.yaml` file in your workspace folder.
-This file contains the whole Function's configuration and specification not only for the Function custom resource but also any other related resources you create for it, such as Subscriptions and API Rules.
+This file contains the whole Function's configuration and specification not only for the Function custom resource but also any other related resources you create for it, such as Subscriptions and APIRules.

 ## Specification for an inline Function

 See the sample `config.yaml` for an inline Function for which code and dependencies are stored in the Function custom resource (CR) under the **spec.source** and **spec.deps** fields.
-This specification also contains the definition of a sample Subscription and API Rules for the Function:
+This specification also contains the definition of a sample Subscription and APIRules for the Function:

 ```yaml
 name: function-practical-filip5